open-life-science/ols-theme/README.md

 To see if the installation has been done correctly:

 1. Start a Jekyll server with
+    $ bundle exec jekyll serve

+2. Preview the site by opening your browser at `http://localhost:4000`

 ## Theme Structure
 - `_includes`: Reusable components used within the layouts.